notanthony/ShopifyBackendChallangeF22/README.md

 # ON Replit
 Please fork this replit https://replit.com/@notanthony1/ShopifyBackendChallangeF22 to use it.

+### PLEASE NOTE:
-PLEASE NOTE: My replit is public and because I used a sqlite database so anyone with the link can add entries into the DB.
+My replit is public and I used an sqlite database so anyone can see the project and add entries into the DB.

 ### To clear entries of a forked replit run the commands